TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 ## DONE
+*	QUEENS
+	*	2's and 9's are now properly inhibited by QUEENS
 *	The selection bug should no longer fire from playing any number of JACKS
 *	JACKS may now be played from a SEVEN
 	*	They may not be played on one's own points